-Please download a copy of our Special Educational Needs and Disability (SEND) Information report for parents from September 2017 by clicking HERE.
+A copy of our Special Educational Needs and Disability (SEND) Information Report for Parents can be found HERE.

 Cubbington C E Primary school is a voluntary controlled school for children aged 4 – 11 years.
 We are proud to be a truly inclusive Church school and we aim to help our children develop as individuals, combining academic achievement with good pastoral care.Children of all abilities, backgrounds and cultures are welcome.

 We aim to ensure that all our children are able to access our engaging and creative curriculum.
 It meets the requirements of the new National Curriculum for Primary Schools 2014, and has a foundation of ensuring all our children develop their personal abilities and attributes alongside subject specific knowledge and skills.